2026-05-15

 The best technology stack is not the largest one.
 It is the one that supports good decisions, reliable execution, and clear workflows.

 If an AI tool consistently helps with a real task, keep it.
 If it only adds noise, remove it.
+If another person gets value from a tool you rejected, that does not automatically mean you missed something.
+It may simply mean their workflow is different.

 Practical adoption is less about chasing tools and more about building a system that helps you work better.